11divyansh/jlloc/README.md

 # jlloc

-Automatic JVM heap management for local development.
+Automatic JVM heap monitoring, diagnostic and management for local development.

 Run multiple Java services, Elasticsearch, ActiveMQ, and any other JVM process on one machine without manually tuning `-Xmx` for each one or